Article 6 of the Paris Agreement

 Extensive emission reductions must be met to accomplish the 2-degree or, even better, 1.5-degree target.
 As the figure shows, countries' current ambition level is insufficient to achieve any of these targets.

+An Article 6 collaboration is an opportunity to reduce emissions in a cost-effective way, since mitigation can be performed where costs are lower.
 In a comprehensive study from the University of Maryland, researchers find that a well-functioning trade in emission reductions under Article 6 of the Paris Agreement could save the world’s countries $ 250 billion per year.
 When costs for reaching national targets are reduced, countries can afford to reduce emissions even further, thus increasing ambition.
 According to the study, Article 6 could bring about further emission reductions of around five billion tonnes of carbon dioxide per year on a global scale.
 That equals one hundred times more carbon dioxide than what Sweden emits annually.